Rating:

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a notable amount of meat.

 Bottom line?

-Vom Daxi Hundefutter is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4.5 stars.
+Vom Daxi Hundefutter is a plant-based dry dog food using a notable amount of chicken meal as its main source of animal protein, thus earning the brand 4.5 stars.

 Highly recommended.